-- Welcome Bonus: New customers can qualify for a $150 welcome bonus with an account balance of $1,000+ for at least the first 90 days.
+- Welcome Bonus: New customers can qualify for a $200 welcome bonus with a deposit of $2,000+ and 2 trades within 60 days of account opening.

 - Options Trading: You can trade options with a free basic account, with a fee of $1 per trade.
 However, if you upgrade to an Elite plan, you’ll only pay $0.80 per trade.